Lau hala: (Hawai'ian), pandanus leaves.

 Another symbol that is closely similar to the braid are woven mats, in terms of both graphics and meaning:

-In addition to unity, woven mats can symbolize protection too, and that is because they were used to cover the body or even rolled around the left arm to be used as a sort of shield to cushion the blows received from enemies during battle.
+In addition to unity, woven mats can symbolize protection too, because they were used to cover the body or even rolled around the left arm to be used as a sort of shield to cushion the blows received from enemies during battle.

 Furthermore, woven mats often incorporated designs and motifs that were typical of a specific community or family, for which reason they are considered a symbol of tradition.